timmytonga/autoconfigs/README.md

 - **Dynamic nested configs**.
 Separate things should be separate.
 Related things should be together.
   - Dynamically add children args when certain args are added to avoid namespace cluttering/collision and management.
   - Configs for a certain class are easy to locate (file-naming).
-  - Only expose relevant variables (compartmentalization).
   - Highly modular (easy to add/remove) -- utilize OOP.
-- **Good and dynamic defaults** that select the best possible configurations possible and are dynamic depending on the task.
+- **Dynamic defaults** that select the best possible configurations possible and are dynamic depending on the task.
-  - New users should not need to learn the full possible config set but can explore them slowly 1-by-1 from simple to more advanced.
-  - Defaults should already be pretty good and should adapt to users' previous selection.
+  - Defaults should already be pretty good and should adapt to users' previous selection (e.g. default model changes from ResNet50 to BERT when the user change the dataset from ImageNet to IMDB).
 - **Developer/IDE friendly**.
 Configs names and types are visible to the IDE (which wasn't the case with standard argparse)
+  - **Easy refactoring**.
+Since configs names are visible, refactoring (renaming, moving, etc.) can utilize IDE (like Pycharm) tools.
+  - **Less mistyping**.
+Since the IDE can check for the type and name  of the config.
 - **User friendly**.
 Easy to see all available configs, which are grouped and ordered according to their definition and parse ordering.
 Show help and defaults for all configs.
   - **Generous error checking**.
 Built-in constraint and dependencies checking across multiple steps to minimize error.
   - **Nice printing**.
 Print configs nicely by group.
+  - **Compartmenalization**.
+Only expose relevant variables to the CLI.
+Nested structure helps prevent name collisions.

 TODO:
 - Automatically generate step-by-step GUI.